nextbreakpoint/infrastructure-as-code/README.md

 ## Build images with Packer

-EC2 machines are provisioned using custom images.
+EC2 machines are provisioned using custom AMI.

 Create the images with the command:

     ./run_script.sh build_images

+This command might take quite a while.
+Once the images have been created, you don't need to recreate them unless something has changed in the provisioning scripts.
+Reusing the same images considerably reduces the time required to create the infrastructure.
+If you destroyed the infrastructure but you didn't delete the AMIs, then you can skip this step when you recreate the infrastructure.

 ## Create infrastructure